kaelzhang/node-asks/README.md

 A collection of common interactive command line user interfaces.

-This is an altered version of [inquirer.js](https://www.npmjs.org/package/inquirer).
+This is an altered fork of [inquirer.js](https://www.npmjs.org/package/inquirer).
 Thanks Simon Boudrias for the awesome package.

 - `this.async()` is now available for `.default` function.
+- fixes the bug that `filter()` will be executed more than once.

 ## Goal and philosophy